burlachenkok/burlachenkok.github.io/_posts/2022-10-24-Obtaining-PhD-Candidate-Status.md

 published: true
 ---

 Today on Monday 24 October 2022 I defended my CS Ph.D.
-Proposal and I have obtained the Status of a Ph.D.
-Candidate.
+Proposal and I have obtained the Status of a Ph.D. candidacy.

 ---

-It is a great pleasure for me to obtain a status of a Ph.D. candidate in KAUST after defending my CS Ph.D.
+It is a great pleasure for me to obtain a status of a Ph.D. candidacy in KAUST after defending my CS Ph.D.
 Proposal.
 The purpose of the dissertation proposal defense is to prove that candidate can undertake Ph.D. level research in the proposed area [Details](https://registrar-programguide.kaust.edu.sa/en/2020-2021/Program-Guide/General-Information/Doctor-of-Philosophy-University-Degree-Requirements/Ph-D-Candidacy-Requirements/Ph-D-Dissertation-Proposal-Defense).

 The event occurred physically and via translating via Zoom on Monday, 24 Oct, 13:30 - 15:00 (UTC+3) in room number Building 9, Room 3370, 4700 King Abdullah University of Science and Technology, Thuwal 23955-6900, Saudi Arabia.